Apr 28 , 2022

 What is an access control system, exactly?

 These systems are a little different than regular access systems.
 An access system gives individuals the ability to open a door with their credentials—fairly simple and straightforward.
 However, an access control system gives you the ability to monitor who enters and exits.
-This extra feature helps you keep an eye on building capacity and know exactly when those doors open and close.
+This extra feature helps you keep an eye on building capacity and know exactly when those doors open, closed, locked and unlocked.

 Depending on the type of facility you run, one access control system may suit your needs more readily than another.
 Learn how different access control systems work and how to choose the best commercial access control system for your business.